djennadhamza/BatteryMonitorApp/README.md

 ## About

-The battery monitor app is a simple application that allows you to `monitor` the battery status  and `control` the AC power of your laptop device.
+The battery monitor app is a simple application that allows you to `monitor` the battery status  and `control` the AC power of your laptop device via Bluetooth or serial communication.
 It provides information such as the current battery percentage, charging status, and send message to arduino ESP32 DEV module to control the AC power if `High` or `Low` threshold's reached .